-The private sector experienced 266,530 musculoskeletal disorder (MSD) injuries or illnesses involving days away from work in 2019.
+The private sector experienced 247,620 musculoskeletal disorder (MSD) injuries or illnesses involving days away from work in 2020.
 MSDs are a grouping of related injuries sometimes referred to as “ergonomic injuries.”
 MSDs generally occur when the worker uses muscles, tendons, and ligaments to perform tasks in awkward positions or in frequent activities that, over time, create pain and injury.
-MSDs are defined by BLS as the combination of certain injury natures and events or exposures.
+MSDs are defined by BLS as the combination of certain natures of injury or illness and events or exposures.

 To be considered a MSD the nature of the injury or illness must be one of the following:

 - sprains, strains, tears;